goto-eof/basic_brutus/README.md

 ## What is the project «Basic Brutus»?

 Basic Brutus is a HTTP/HTTPS Basic Authentication dictionary attack tool implemented in Rust programming language.
-The aim of this project is to make some experiments with Rust.
+The aim of this project is to make some experiments with threads in Rust.

 ## How it works?